devste/raspisync/README.md

 Status
 ------

-Development of this project has just started, so many rough edges and not even an inkling of a release schedule.
+Development of this project has just started, see the preliminary plans under https://github.com/devste/raspisync/milestones

-Next steps:
-* Init script

 Building
 --------